A.S. Cybersecurity

 COMP 281 - Database Management Systems (4)

-This course covers fundamental concepts necessary for the design, use, implementation and administration of database systems.
+This course, Database Management Systems, covers the fundamental concepts necessary for the design, use, implementation, and administration of database systems.
 The course will stress the fundamentals of database modeling and design, the languages and facilities provided by database management systems, and some techniques for implementing and administering database systems.
-Note, this course has proctored exam(s).

 WEBD 101 - Introduction to Web Page Construction (2)